oliverjf/ac2v_genomics/README.md

 # ac2v_genomics
-GFF and protein files for the Ac2VPB genome project
+Assembly, GFF and protein files for the Ac2VPB genome project Sequencing reads are uploaded to the ENA at project PRJEB39673